corneliusboehm/sense/_posts/2021-05-14-volleyball.md

 ## Data Collection
-For the data collection (in December :cold_face:), I chose four common volleyball techniques as well as five other actions to serve as background data.
+For the data collection (in December :snowflake:), I chose four common volleyball techniques as well as five other actions to serve as background data.

 ### Techniques